VCityTeam/UD-Reproducibility/Docker/GeoserverSetup/Readme.md

 ## General information

-- IMPORTANT : This docker needs a [Geoserver](http://geoserver.org/) to work properly.
-You should have one currently installed running, possibly in another docker or setup in your docker-compose.
-If you don't have one currently up and running, you can use this [docker](https://hub.docker.com/r/kartoza/geoserver/) to setup one.
+- IMPORTANT : This docker requires a [Geoserver](http://geoserver.org/) to run properly.
+You should have one currently installed and running, possibly in another docker or setup in your docker-compose for example.
+If you don't have one currently up and running, you can use this [docker](https://hub.docker.com/r/kartoza/geoserver/) to set one up.

 This docker is used to upload data to your geoserver.
-It takes all the shp data stored in a directory and uploads it to the selected workspace of your geoserver.
+It takes all the shapefile data stored in a directory and uploads it to the selected workspace of your geoserver.
 You can launch this docker simultaneously with your geoserver, and it will upload the data once the server is available.

 ## How to use it